Dripless02/gitulyse/docs/proposal/proposal.md

 <!-- > List the proposed language(s) to be used. -->

-For our frontend we will be using JavaScript, and for the backend we will be using Python.
+For our frontend we will be using JavaScript.
+For the backend we will be using Python.

 ### Programming tools / Tech stack